Political positions of Pete Buttigieg

 Peter Paul Montgomery Buttigieg (born January 19, 1982) is an American politician who served as mayor of South Bend, Indiana, from 2012 to 2020, and previously served as US Secretary of Transportation from 2021 to 2025.
 He was a candidate for the Democratic nomination in the 2020 United States presidential election.
-Buttigieg has been described as a centrist Democrat.
+Buttigieg has been variously described as a moderate or centrist Democrat, a progressive, or a technocratic liberal.

 Abortion

 Buttigieg on the campaign trail in Des Moines, Iowa in January 2020.

 Buttigieg supports abortion rights and the repeal of the Hyde Amendment, which blocks federal funding for abortion services except in cases of rape, incest, or to save the life of the mother.
 In 2018, as mayor, Buttigieg vetoed a South Bend Common Council rezoning decision that would have allowed an anti-abortion crisis pregnancy center to open next door to a planned abortion clinic.

 In May 2019, after the Alabama Legislature passed legislation outlawing virtually all abortion services in the state, Buttigieg said that it was "ignoring science, criminalizing abortion, and punishing women".
 Regarding late-term abortion, Buttigieg said he supported it, because "I trust women to draw the line when it's their own health".